Residents are entitled to book up to 3 hard waste collections per financial year this includes:

 Electronic waste, metal and glass are extracted and recycled through specialised recycling facilities.
 The remainder of the hard waste material is used as Process Engineered Fuel (PEF).
 This initiative commenced with City of Burnside in 2016 (read more here) and now all seven of East Waste’s member Council’s hard refuse is processed this way, diverting over 3,000 tonnes from landfill each year.

-Mattresses are collected separately and recycled through Recycle360.
+Mattresses and ensembles are collected separately and recycled through Distribution 360.
 75 per cent of the materials are recycled including, timber, materials/textiles, steel springs, and other metal components.

 Avoid or reduce: